dotnet/orleans/src/Documentation/2.0/Migration1.5.md

 ```

 ### Configuring and Connecting a Client (using the new ClientBuilder API and legacy ClientConfiguration object)
-There's a lot of new option classe in orleans 2.0, which represent the new way of how user should configure their client.
-So we understand it might be painful for some users to migrate immediately to the new way.
-That's why we still maintian the legacy way of configuring client, in `Microsoft.Orleans.Core.Legacy` package, as a tool to help user migrate to 2.0.
+There's a number of new option classes in Orleans 2.0 that provide a new way for configuring a client.

-If you added `Microsoft.Orleans.Core.Legacy` as a dependency, Client can still be configured programmatically via the legacy `ClientConfiguration` object and a `ClientBuilder`.
+To ease migration to the new API, there is a optional backward compatibility package, `Microsoft.Orleans.Core.Legacy`, that provides a bridge from the old 1.x configuration API to the new one.

-You can configure your `ClientConfiguration` object the same as before, and then pass it to a new instance of `ClientBuilder` class.
+If you added `Microsoft.Orleans.Core.Legacy` package, a client can still be configured programmatically via the legacy `ClientConfiguration` object that can then be passed to `ClientBuilder` to build and connect the client.

-After that `Build` method of the `ClientBuilder` object is called to get an implementation of `IClusterClient` interface, we call `Connect()` method on the returned object to connect to the cluster.
+You still need to specify grain interface assemblies via the `ConfigureApplicationParts` call.

 Here is an example of how a client can connect to a local silo, using legacy configuration: